framing/ng-tasknas-demo/how to build tasknas.md

 export class DashboardModule {}
 ```

-now we have the dashboard screen, but we have to do 3 things!
+now we have the dashboard screen, but we have to do 3 things to src/app/app.module.ts!

 1. import the dashboard module
 2. add dashboard as a child route of the app